Pull to refresh

 IGI leadership; not directly an author on this study

-Plants have used the same basic photosynthesis machinery for hundreds of millions of years — and it has never been particularly efficient, converting just 1 to 2 percent of sunlight into usable energy.
-Now researchers at UC Berkeley's Innovative Genomics Institute have published a method to systematically identify CRISPR edits that boost the output of key photosynthesis proteins by more than 30-fold, without inserting any foreign DNA.
-The two companion papers, published in Nature Biotechnology on April 8, 2026, tested over 30,000 mutations across the regulatory regions of three photosynthesis genes in sorghum, creating what amounts to a precision tuning guide for crop genomes.
+Plants have used the same photosynthesis machinery for hundreds of millions of years, converting just 1 to 2 percent of sunlight into energy.
+UC Berkeley's Innovative Genomics Institute has published a method using CRISPR edits to boost photosynthesis protein output by more than 30-fold without inserting foreign DNA.

 Off-the-shelf cancer cell therapy clears major regulatory hurdle toward replacing custom-made treatments